 To get to the ruins, take Trail 36 from parking lot P11 on Chemin du Lac-Meech.
-In summer, this trail is open to hikers and mountain bikers and, in winter, to skiers only.
+In summer, this trail is open to hikers and mountain bikers and, in winter, the ruins are closed.
 The trail is a 3.25- kilometre round trip.

 Help us preserve the Park’s heritage landscapes.

 - Leave areas as you found them.
 Follow Leave No Trace Canada principles.

 - Dogs on leash are permitted in summer.

 Washrooms: Washrooms are available at P11.